Shirin Neshat

 November 2019—November 2020

 Among the most highly regarded visual artists of her generation, Shirin Neshat (b.
-1957) developed her practice through a thoughtful study of the effects of silencing women, particularly in Muslim communities.
-In Turbulent, 1998, a black-and-white two-screen video installation fills opposing walls, with one screen featuring a male singer performing in front of an all-male audience, and the other showing a female singer performing to an empty auditorium.
-The juxtaposition serves as a striking reminder of the restrictions placed on women in Iran and the seemingly impenetrable social divisions that persist.
-In 1999, Turbulent was awarded the First International Prize at the 48th Venice Biennale.
+1957) developed her practice through a thoughtful study of the effects of silencing women.
+In Turbulent, 1998, a black-and-white two-screen video installation that fills opposing walls, one screen features a male singer performing in front of an all-male audience, while the other shows a female singer performing to an empty auditorium.
+The juxtaposition serves as a striking reminder of the restrictions placed on women in the artist’s home country of Iran and the seemingly impenetrable social divisions that persist in the wake of the Iranian Revolution.
+In 1999, Turbulent was awarded the Golden Lion prize at the 48th Venice Biennale.

-In addition to Turbulent, this installation includes the black-and-white diptych Turbulent Series, 1998, generously on loan from the artist and Gladstone Gallery, New York and Brussels.
+In addition to Turbulent, this installation included the black and white diptych Turbulent Series, 1998, generously on loan from the artist and Gladstone Gallery, New York and Brussels.

 Exhibition Preview